patricktechyy/PIEPR/README.md

 ```

 This allows `main.py` / `process.py` to infer the correct FPS and resolution.
+(If you are recording on a Raspberry Pi using our code, then the file naming should have already been automated)

 ---

 ## Third‑party dependency note (PyPupilEXT)

 This project uses **PyPupilEXT** (`pypupilext`) for pupil ellipse fitting (PuReST).
 PyPupilEXT is distributed as platform-specific wheels via its GitHub releases and is licensed under **GPLv3**.
+Many thanks to Zandi et al. for developing PupilEXT (and creating a Python port of it) and Santini et al. for his development of the PuReST algorithm.

 Installation instructions are also included in **docs/INSTALL.md**.